Iridic-dev/Iridic/README.md

 We've made every effort to implement all the main aspects of the OpenID protocol in the best possible way.
 However, the development journey doesn't end here, and your input is crucial for our continuous improvement.

 > [!IMPORTANT]
-> Whether you have feedback on features, have encountered any bugs, or have suggestions for enhancements, we're eager to hear from you.
-Your insights help us make the Abblix OIDC Server library more robust and user-friendly.
+> Whether you have feedback on features, have encountered any bugs, or have suggestions for enhancements, we're looking forward to hear from you.
+Your insights help our games more lively and user-friendly.

-Please feel free to contribute by [submitting an issue](https://github.com/Abblix/Oidc.Server/issues) or [joining the discussions](https://github.com/orgs/Abblix/discussions).
+Please feel free to contribute by [submitting an issue](https://github.com/Iridic/issues) or [joining the discussions](https://github.com/orgs/Abblix/discussions).
 Each contribution helps us grow and improve.

 We appreciate your support and look forward to making our product even better with your help!